hankbesser/recursive-agents/README.md

 8. **Visual learning** - Sequence diagram up front, architecture docs linked
 9. **What makes it unique** - Ending with the rare patterns table

-The goal: Show what makes Recursive Companion different and how to use it effectively.
+#### The goal: Show what makes Recursive Companion different and how to use it effectively.
+Note: Besides the first section, any of the sections in the README could be placed in any order-- a testament to the design of this framework.